AC1706-67/bioreceipt.ai/RENAME_CHECKLIST.md

 npm start
 ```

-**Ready to rename?** Follow the checklist above, then run the test suite to validate your BioPulse system! 🚀
+**Ready to rename?** Follow the checklist above, then run the test suite to validate your BioReceipt system! 🚀